tashatsar/pytest-and-TDD-in-Python/README.md

 ## Tests, unit tests, TDD 🍎🍄
 ### Types of tests (according to [Atlassian](https://www.atlassian.com/continuous-delivery/software-testing/types-of-software-testing))
 ✨ **Unit testing**: testing functions and classes.
-Smallest unit of testing possible, module or component is tested in isolation.
+The smallest unit of testing possible, module or component is tested in isolation.

-✨ **Integration testing**: testing how do different modules or services work together.
+✨ **Integration testing**: testing how different modules or services work together.
 It is more expensive to run as it requires multiple parts.

 ✨ **Functional testing**: testing that output matches the business requirements.

 ✨ **End-to-end testing**: testing by replicating a user behavior in a complete application environment.
-Useful, but expensive to perform: the best would be to have a few key end-to-end tests and rely more on lower level types of testing (unit and integration tests).
+Useful, but expensive to perform: the best would be to have a few key end-to-end tests and rely more on lower-level types of testing (unit and integration tests).

-✨**Acceptance testing**: testing if application satisfies end-user requirements and can be deployed.
+✨**Acceptance testing**: testing if the application satisfies end-user requirements and can be deployed.
 Can be made by testers as well as final users (alpha and beta testing).

-✨ **Performance testing**: testing how a system performs under a particular workload: measure the reliability, speed, scalability, and responsiveness.
+✨ **Performance testing**: testing how a system performs under a particular workload.
+Measuring the reliability, speed, scalability, and responsiveness.

 ✨ **Smoke testing**: testing the basic functionality of an application: meant to be quick to execute, checking that the major features of your system are working as expected.

 ### What is unit testing?
 - Unit testing tests individual modules independently 🍎
-- Unit tests are the first filter for catcing bugs 🐛
+- Unit tests are the first filter for catching bugs 🐛
 - Tests should run fast with automated execution 🚀
-- Unit testing is for development environment rather than the production one 🔨
+- Unit testing is for the development environment rather than the production one 🔨

 ### What is test driven development (TDD)?
 - Tests are written before the production code
 - Tests and production code are written step by step
-- The process is iterative: 🚨red pahse, ✅green phase, 🔨refactor phase
+- The process is iterative: 🚨red phase, ✅green phase, 🔨refactor phase

 🚨write a failing unit test -> ✅write prod code to pass only this test -> 🔨refactor test and code to make it clean -> 🚨write a new failing unit test -> ✅write prod code to pass only the new test -> 🔨refactor test and code to make it clean ->🚨-> ✅->🔨-> etc. until the feature is complete